OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

 `200` users per page.
 The users' list is retrieved from the server using the following query: `/api/users?page=1&size=100`.
 An attacker changes the `size` parameter to `200 000`, causing performance issues on the database.
-Meanwhile, the API becomes unresponsive and unable to handle further requests from this or any other clients (aka DoS).
+Meanwhile, the API becomes unresponsive and is unable to handle further requests from this or any other clients (aka DoS).

 The same scenario might be used to provoke Integer Overflow or Buffer Overflow errors.